Tight Stability Bounds for Robust Distributed Learning: Byzantine Failures Hurt Generalization More than Data Poisoning: (In)stability of Robust Distributed Learning

-\section{(In)stability of robust distributed learning}
+\section{(In)stability of Robust Distributed Learning}

-In this section, we first establish general upper bounds on the algorithmic stability of robust distributed $\mathrm{GD}$ and $\mathrm{SGD}$ using $(f, \kappa, \|\cdot\|_{op})$-robust aggregation under convex and strongly convex loss functions.
-We then derive a sharper bound for the case of data poisoning attacks, and show that it is tight for $\mathrm{SMEA}$.
-Finally, we provide upper bounds in the smooth, nonconvex setting, with significantly sharper results under data poisoning for $\mathrm{CWTM}$—an aggregation rule that retains the loss function's smoothness.
-Definitions of the relevant function regularity conditions are given in~\Cref{loss-regularities}.
+In this section, we first derive upper bounds on the stability of robust distributed $(\mathrm{S})\mathrm{GD}$ under general $(f, \kappa)$-robust aggregation rules.
+We next analyze $\mathrm{SMEA}$ to derive lower bounds under Byzantine failures, as well as tight upper and lower bounds for the special case of data poisoning.
+Our results show a fundamental gap in stability between the two threat models.
+Definitions of function regularity are given in~\Cref{loss-regularities}.